railsadminteam/rails_admin/README.md

             pretty_value do # used in list view columns and show views, defaults to formatted_value for non-association fields value.titleize
             end

+            export_value do
+              value.camelize # used in exports, where no html/data is allowed end
           end
           field :created_at
         end